 Many international students study in the USA so they can learn to speak English, and many universities across the United States offer excellent opportunities for students to advance their English skills.
 However, fewer than 400 institutions are recognized by the Commission for English Language Accreditation (CEA) for their English language programs.
-The University of the Pacific International (UOPI) completed the CEA accreditation process this summer for its sixteen-week English program which helps international students learn English grammar and speaking skills.
+The University of the Pacific International (UOPI) completed the CEA accreditation process this summer for its 16-week English program which helps international students learn English grammar and speaking skills.

 The CEA vetting process reviews every aspect of an institution’s English language program, including: